-Simple steps to minimize the impact of home heating on your cat (They might help you, too!)
+Steps to minimize the impact of home heating on your cat

 - Change or clean your furnace filter — see this easy-to-follow, step-by-step guide from Consumer Reports or this brief YouTube video.